Spirals-Team/hadoop-benchmark/README.md

 	 $ CONFIG=scenarios/self-balancing-example/local_cluster ./cluster.sh start-hadoop
  ```

+>For all the benchmarks supported by hadoop-benchmark, users can execute them on the self-adaptation cluster by the same commands introduced in above.

 ## 6. OPTION: Deployment in Grid5000

 This project can also be used in [Grid5000](https://www.grid5000.fr).
-In Grid5000, this project uses generic driver to create the cluster with the existing hosts.
+In Grid5000, this project uses [docker-machine-driver-g5k](https://github.com/Spirals-Team/docker-machine-driver-g5k) driver to create the cluster.

-After the project is cloned in frontend, users should use `OAR` commands to reserve hosts firstly and then install OS by `kadeploy3` command.
+This driver will use Grid5000 VPN to reserve nodes from users' own laptop.
+Please follow the tutorial of docker-machine-driver-g5k to well configure it.

-PS: because a docker overlay network requires kernel (version >= 3.1.6), we suggest users using the environment `jessie-x64-base` to install `Debian Jessie` in the hosts.
+>PS: because a docker overlay network requires kernel (version >= 3.1.6), we suggest users using the environment `jessie-x64-min` to install `Debian Jessie` in the hosts, which is set as default environment in docker-machine-driver-g5k driver.

-When users have finished the above step, there are several existing running hosts reserved.
-Then, secondly, several parameters in `g5k_cluster` file should be reconfigured.

-Users should use their proper host-ips to replace the examples in some parameters like:
+Users should use their proper informations to replace the examples in some parameters in `g5k_cluster` like:

+ - USER='bzhang'
+ - PASSWD='xxxxxxx'
- - DRIVER_OPTS_CONSUL
+ - SITE='lille'
- - DRIVER_OPTS_CONTROLLER
+ - PRIVATE_KEY=$HOME'/.ssh/id_rsa'
- - DRIVER_OPTS_COMPUTE_1
+ - WALLTIME='8:00:00'

-To ensure `docker-machine` can successfully create cluster, SSH private key file should be correctly set in `--generic-ssh-key` of `DRIVER_OPTS`.
+To ensure `docker-machine` can successfully create cluster, SSH private key file should be correctly set.

-When the two steps has been finished, users can create a cluster and start hadoop in Grid5000 with the commands presented in section 4.
+When the configuration of `docker-machine-driver-g5k` and `g5k_cluster` has finished, users can create a cluster and start hadoop in Grid5000 with the commands presented in section 4.
 But the configuration file should be replaced with `g5k_cluster`.
 The commands should be like:
  ```sh
 	 $ CONFIG=g5k_cluster ./cluster.sh create-cluster
  ```

- PS: in the frontend of Grid5000, there are no docker and docker-machine installed.
-So users should install the two tools in the user home.
-And add the user home to `Path` environment parameter.

 ## 7. Result Comparison